Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 * **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData*.

+## Demo Video
+This is a short demo video, that shows the export of the BO-for-Unity-package (Main-branch) and how you import it into a new Unity project.
+It shows what you have to do after importing, if you have python 3.11.3 locally installed and are using a Windows computer.

+<iframe width="560" height="315" src="https://youtu.be/J1hrFuiGiRI"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
+gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Configuration
 All the configurations, that are neccessary can be made in Unity.
 To do so, you have to open the folder of the Unity scene which is *Assets/BOforUnity*.
 Here you click on the *BO-example-scene.unity* and open the scene.
 After that, select the *BOforUnityManager* Object on the left (blue) and click on *select* in the top of the inspector.
-Now you can change the settings accordingly (Make sure you save the scene after you made your changes!).
+Now you can change the settings accordingly.

+Make sure you save the scene after you made your changes!
+Please recheck if your settings were saved by clicking on the *BOforUnityManager* Object on the left (blue) again and check the changed parameter.

 * **Note:** In this Object, all the possible configurations can be made.
 The different possibilities are explained from top to bottom below.
 SO you can simply follow along by scrolling down in the inspector on the right side of Unity.